Meta descriptions are almost invisible.

 If your meta description appears cut off, it’s going to attract less people to your site.
 Therefore, it’s in your best interest to write your messages as close to 156 characters as possible without going over, maximizing the visual space you occupy without alienating your readers.

-It’s also important that your meta description isn’t too short.
+It’s also important to note that in your attempt to write a compelling meta description, that the meta description tag itself isn’t too short.
 Again, you aren’t going to get dinged for it, but it might hurt your click-through rate.
 Generally speaking, somewhere between 135 and 156 characters is ideal.
 (But we’d recommend erring on the longer side of things.)

 On a related note, avoid using quotation marks in any way in the body of your meta description—Google will get rid of them.